whisperity/envprobe/docs/reference/envprobe/environment.rst

 Difference of environments
 ==========================

-The :py:func:`environment.diff` function returns for each variable instances of the following class.
+The :py:func:`environment.diff` function creates and returns a :py:class:`VariableDifference` for each changed variable.

 .. autoclass:: VariableDifference
    :members: